Icon for The Unexpected Negative: a Narcissistic Partner

 But healthy love is actually quite calm.
 It doesn't require you to constantly prove your worth, defend your reality, or sacrifice your well-being.
 It supports your growth rather than stunting it, celebrates your strengths rather than exploiting them, and builds you up rather than tearing you down.

+Most importantly, even our most difficult experiences can serve a purpose when they help us better understand ourselves and better serve others who face similar challenges.
 If sharing this story helps even one person recognize an unhealthy dynamic and take steps to protect themselves, then the pain will have served a meaningful purpose.

-The wound really is where the light enters—not because trauma is necessary, but because consciousness can transform even unnecessary suffering into wisdom that serves life.
+The wound really is where the light enters — not because trauma is necessary, but because consciousness can transform even unnecessary suffering into wisdom that serves life.

 "The wound is the place where the Light enters you." — Rumi